How Lenses Work

 Lenses capture images just like your eyes do.
 Your eyes do not have the ability to magnify and reduce the size of the image or the field of view, but camera lenses do allow us to change magnification and field of view.
 Lenses with different focal lengths see the scene in different ways.
 For the purpose of this lesson we will be using 35mm film or "full frame" sensor as our medium.

 There are 4 major types of prime lenses.
 Normal, Wide Angle, Telephoto and Macro.
-Each type
+Each type has unique characteristics.

 Normal Lens - A normal lens is a prime lens that sees the world with the same field of view as the 20/20 human eye.
 There is no magnification.
 Objects are the proper size in relation to each other whether they are close up or far away.
 Normal lenses have focal lengths of approximately 50mm.
 50mm lenses are the sharpest lens in your camera bag.